 For many people in the medical sector, the age-old adage “if it ain’t broke don’t fix it” holds as true today as it did before.
 Since work has been done a certain way for years, without problems, why should they trust this technology?

 From a purely psychological point of view, it makes sense because most people love routine and medical practitioners are no exception to this rule.
 If they are comfortable with a specific way of doing things, then that is what they will always want to do.

 The whole facility can be held hostage in case the system is hacked by unscrupulous elements.
 It is possible for an outsider to alter words and text and thereby destroy the authenticity of the document.
 Apart from that, power outages can also wipe out any text that is in the process of being transcribed.

-While voice recognition technology and associated software have tremendous advantages, that does not mean that the adaptation of this technology will always be a smooth and seamless exercise.
+The use of voice recognition technology has tremendous advantages.
+But, that does not mean that the adaptation of this technology will always be a smooth and seamless exercise.
 There are many challenges that it has to overcome before it achieves universal acceptance.